lievan/nationalparks-evan/README.md

 # Explore National Parks
 View Heroku deployment here: https://sleepy-spire-19842.herokuapp.com/

-This web-app allows you to explore search national parks by activity, as well as view webcam images from national parks
+This web-app allows you to explore search national parks by activity, as well as view webcam images from national parks using the national parks API.
+It uses Ruby on Rails.

 ### Home Page
 ![image](https://user-images.githubusercontent.com/42917263/141433799-bb212dcb-0e51-483a-b22b-0967727aec36.png)